fwang7/node-red-contrib-kafka-node/README.md

 # Kafka Node
-Kafka node can produce/consume the mesasges to/from kafka cluster along with topic(s) on [NodeRED](http://nodered.org/docs).
+Kafka node can produce/consume the mesasges to/from kafka cluster along with topic(s) on [NodeRED].

 ## Install